dxw-wordpress-plugins/mirror-wordpress-plugins/README.md

 ## Potential causes of workflow failure

 Occasionally, the action will fail.
+When it does so, it will alert the GovPress Team channel (set by the `SLACK_CHANNEL_ID` secret) via the GovPress Tools Slackbot (set via `SLACK_BOT_TOKEN`).

-There are a couple of commons causes for this:
+There are a couple of commons causes for failures:

 1. The code assumes that the default branch for GitLab repos will match the value of the `DEFAULT_BRANCH_NAME` secret (currently set to `master`).
 If this is not the case (or if the `DEFAULT_BRANCH_NAME` branch does exist, but is not the default branch), the workflow may fail.
 Potential fix: make the expected branch the default for the GitLab repo in question.